 In a nutshell, this tax scheme allows expat taxpayers to make spectacular savings on paying Income Tax in Spain.
 If you opt into this scheme you stand to benefit from both income derived in Spain as well as any other worldwide income.

 - Spanish Income.
-Unlike in the UK, where you negotiate with the HRMC to pay a fixed annual sum, in Spain the first €600,000 earned from a source within Spanish territory will be taxed at a flat rate of 24%.
+Unlike in the UK, where you negotiate with the HMRC to pay a fixed annual sum, in Spain the first €600,000 earned from a source within Spanish territory will be taxed at a flat rate of 24%.
 The remainder will be taxed at 45%.
 Under normal circumstances resident taxpayers in Spain pay 45% on earnings of €60,000 or above.
-As can be surmised, even for earnings whose source is in Spanish territory the tax savings are huge.
+As can be surmised, even for earnings whose source is in Spanish territory, the tax savings are huge.

 - Worldwide Income.
 But it is here where this tax scheme truly shines.
 Spanish Tax Authorities will only tax you on your income derived within Spanish territory.
 Any other source of worldwide income is tax-exempt (just like with the popular UK’s non-dom tax scheme).
 Under normal circumstances, resident taxpayers in Spain should pay for their worldwide income.
 Moreover, other countries cannot tax you on your worldwide income as for all intents and purposes you have opted to become a Spanish tax resident.
 You can claim double-taxation relief which negates other countries’ claims.
 This advantage offers a hugely attractive prospect for those that hold substantial overseas earnings and interests.